8 Fixed Mindset and Growth Mindset Examples and How to Help Kids Improve

 When your child has the opportunity to speak up in a group setting

-Example: Kayla’s teacher asked her class what the difference is between a noun and verb.
+Example: Kayla’s teacher asked her class what the difference is between a noun and a verb.

 Fixed mindset: “I know the answer but I’m too nervous to speak up in class.”

-Growth mindset: “It’s a bit intimidating to speak up in class but I’m going to push myself outside of my comfort zone and answer.”
+Growth mindset: “It’s intimidating to speak up in class but I’m going to push myself outside of my comfort zone and answer.”

 Advice: To help your child feel more confident, have them practice speaking up at home.
 First, make sure that you aren’t unintentionally sending a message that your child’s opinions are unimportant – even when those opinions are expressed in a rude, disrespectful or sassy way (see how to teach respectful communication here).
 Second, make sure your child gets ample practice at home when the opportunity arises to do a class presentation, for example.
 Enrolling your child in drama or improv classes can also help them emerge from shyness.

 When an academic subject is challenging

 Example: Math, particularly long division, is difficult for Austin.

 Fixed mindset: “Long division is difficult.
 I must not be very good at math.”

 Growth mindset: “Long division is challenging but each time I practice problems it gets easier.
 If I keep practicing I should continue to improve.”